I see you offer free ground shipping on orders over $250 and was instructed to click here for details. What are the details?

 Do I mount the shocks with the boot pointing up or down?

 With the internal design of the Bilstein monotube gas shocks, it does not matter whether the shocks are mounted with the shock rod side up or down.
 There are some minor advantages in longevity and overall suspension effectiveness with the shock rod pointed down, and there are many instances where Bilstein has changed the orientation to take advantage of these minor improvements where there are no clearance problems.
 If there is an option, we recommend mounting the shock with the shock rod and boot pointing down, but in the grand scheme of things, there is no noticeable difference.
+For twin tube shocks, such as the Bilstein Touring Class, Koni STR.T, and most Belltech shocks, they should be mounted with the shock body pointed down.
+These shocks are designed with gravity to aid the operation of the shock, and mounting them with the shock body up will result in a more wallowing, less controlled feel than with the shocks mounted in the proper orientation.

 Why does the Bilstein part number I have start with "F4-" and yours doesn't?